neurodata/neuroparc/scripts/README.md

 # Script Descriptions

 There are three major programs used in the creation of an atlas.
 Each script has an accompanying Jupyter Notebook file which walks you through and example run.
-[TODO: Provide example data to run?]

 ## json_generation.py
 Jupyter Notebook Tutorial: Json_Generation_Tutorial.ipynb